 If you are visiting Nagoya with children the Port of Nagoya Public Aquarium might be worth a visit.
 It is one of the better and larger aquariums in Japan and its main draw is the dolphins, beluga and orca whales.
 There are feeding sessions as well as three daily dolphin shows.

-The regular entrance fee is 2000 yen and if you want to you can buy your voucher in advance on klook.com.
+The regular entrance fee is 2030 yen and if you want to you can buy your voucher in advance on klook.com.

-Legoland Japan opened just recently in 2017 in Nagoya.
+Legoland Japan is one of the most popular Nagoya tourist attractions to visit with kids.
+It opened just recently in 2017.
 This amusement park is aimed at small children and features large Lego models of things like famous places in Japan including Tokyo, Kyoto and Mount Fuji built from millions of Lego blocks.

 Your kids will be even happier if they don’t have to stand in line for tickets at the entrance.
 If you book your tickets via klook.com you can use the special klook entrance and skip the line.
 This saves not only time but also nerves.
 Let the holiday begin and book your ticket on klook.com today!

-If you think one day in Legoland just isn’t enough you can spend the night at the Legoland Hotel Japan a 4-star Lego-themed hotel that will excite your children with a kids entertainment area and kids pool.
+If you think one day in Legoland just isn’t enough you can spend the night at the Legoland Hotel Japan a 4-star Lego-themed hotel that will excite your children with a kid’s entertainment area and kids pool.

 Book your stay at the Legoland Hotel Japan today on booking.com and make your kid’s dreams come true!